-Once you’ve successfully peeled your lashes from the package, take both ends gently with your thumb & index finger.
-Hold the lash so it looks like a sunrise and roll the strips back and forth.
+Once you’ve successfully peeled your lashes from the package, take both ends gently with your thumb and index finger.
+Hold the lash on both ends and wave the strips up and down.
 The lash has been in that package for a while and has most likely become rigid and stuck in one shape.
-In order to loosen up the strip, you can stretch out the band a bit by rolling it up and down.
+In order to loosen up the strip, you can stretch out the band a bit by undulating it up and down.
 This allows the band to form a better curve around your lash line as you’re gluing it on.

 Step 3: Measure!